NapeStar/Robotteaching/README.md

 The so-called "Teach-In" procedure is used to program the robot.

-The web application is based on the "MEAN" Stack and stands for
+The web application is based on the "MEAN" Stack which stands for

 - M        [MongoDB](https://www.mongodb.com/de)
 - E        [Express.js](https://expressjs.com/de/)